-According to the odds its evens (2.00) on former West Bromwich Albion manager Tony Pulis being the man to keep the Swans in the top flight.
-With a record of never getting a club relegated it might be coming close to the time where fans have to sacrifice their wants for the ‘Swansea way’ of football for Pulis’s keep it simple defensive approach.
+According to the current next Swansea manager odds Tony Pulis is 7/2 (4.50) to be the man to keep the Swans in the top flight.
+With a record of never getting a club relegated it might be coming close to the time where fans have to sacrifice their wants for the ‘Swansea way’ of football for the former West Bromwich Albion manager’s keep it simple defensive approach.
 Staying up will be so important for the American owners at the club, especially now with the club controlling the rights to the stadium and planned expansion works in the future - so it may be that the club will have to make a managerial decision fast.

-Leon Britton at 20/1 (21.0) is probably the more interesting outsider pick.
-The current assistant coach / player has been with the Swans since the old Vetch days in Division 3 at the time, and is a club legend.
-When Michael Laudrup was sacked at Swansea it was his then assistant Gary Monk who took the reigns and the board may look to give Britton a chance to flex his managerial muscles as he knows the club inside out and is likely to command the respect of the dressing room.
+Leon Britton at 8/1 (9.00) is probably the more interesting ‘outsider pick’.
+The current caretaker manager has been with the Swans since the old Vetch days, right back to when they were playing Division 3 football, and is a club legend.
+When Michael Laudrup was sacked at Swansea it was his then assistant Gary Monk who took the reins and the board may look to give Britton a chance to flex his managerial muscles as he knows the club inside out and is likely to command the respect of the dressing room – a win against Crystal Palace in his opening game could very much strengthen his case and slash the next Swansea manager odds.

 Probability of next Swansea City manager